 Complaints relating to the decisions of the HREC

-Complaints about any decisions of the HREC that cannot be resolved by the Chair and Research Ethics and Governance Officer will be referred to the Facility CEOs (Holy Spirit Northside Private Hospital; St. Vincent’s Private Hospital Brisbane, St. Vincent’s Private Hospital Toowoomba) for further consideration.
+Complaints about any decisions of the HREC that cannot be resolved by the Chair and Research Ethics and Governance Officer will be referred to the Facility CEOs (St Vincent's Private Hospital Northside; St. Vincent’s Private Hospital Brisbane, St. Vincent’s Private Hospital Toowoomba) for further consideration.

 What to do if you have a complaint or concern relating to research approved by the SVHAC HREC

 If possible it is appropriate to resolve your concerns directly with the researcher in the first instance.
 If for any reason you do not feel comfortable in talking with the researcher, or if you are not satisfied with their response, please contact the Research Ethics and Governance Officer immediately.
 The Research Ethics and Governance Officer can be contacted either by email (email@example.com) or by telephone (07) 3326 3639).